xforeverjlx/mcsa/README.md

 # Maintainance:
 ## Backend Data
-### Median Grades
-- Download latest Median Grades List from Reddit (walled by 2FA so can't automate)
+- Download latest Median Grades List from Reddit (walled by 2FA so can't automate) and rename to CornellMedianGrades.csv
+- Change urls.json in "webscrapers" folder

 - Delete .sqlite database and everything in the "migrations" folder except init

+- Run all python files in the folder
 - Run python manage.py makemmigrations
 - Run python manage.py migrate

-### All other data
-- Change urls.json in "webscrapers" folder
-- Run all python files in the folder

 ## Frontend
 - assets are stored in src/assets/images